chatmail/relay/doc/source/overview.rst

   installs necessary dependencies

-- ``scripts/cmdeploy`` script enables you to run the ``cmdeploy`` command line tool in the local virtual environment.
+- ``scripts/cmdeploy`` script enables you to run the ``cmdeploy`` command line tool in the local Python virtual environment.

 ``cmdeploy/``